Amy Tan: Literary career

-Working with Dijkstra, Tan published several other parts of the novel as short stories, before it was sent as a draft novel manuscript.
-She received offers from several major publishing houses, including A.A.
-Knopf, Vintage, Harper & Row, Weidenfeld & Nicolson, Simon and Schuster, and Putnam Books, but she declined them all, as they offered compensation that she and the agent considered to be insufficient.
+Working with Dijkstra, Tan published several other parts of the novel as short stories, before sending it out as a full-scale manuscript.
+She received offers from A.A.
+Knopf, Vintage, Harper & Row, Weidenfeld & Nicolson, Simon and Schuster, and Putnam Books, but she declined them all, as they did not offer sufficient compensation.
 Tan eventually accepted a second offer from G. P. Putnam's Sons for $50,000 in December 1987.
 The Joy Luck Club consists of eight related stories about the experiences of four Chinese–American mother–daughter pairs.
 Tan dedicated the book to her mother, with the following words: "You asked me, once, what I would remember.
 This, and much more."

-Being a realist, Tan had predicted to her husband that the novel would disappear from the bookstore shelves, after six weeks.
-She thought that most first novels meet that fate, within that time.
+Tan predicted to her husband that the novel would disappear from the bookstore shelves after six weeks as was the case for most first novels.
 Putnam Books auctioned the reprint rights in April 1989, which were bought by Vintage Books, the trade paperback division of Random House.
 Vintage's successful bid was at US$1.2 million.
 However, Random House decided to alter plans, and Ivy Books was assigned to print the paperback version, first, in the mass-market version, followed by Vintage, for a smaller audience, as a more expensively produced version.
 When the paperback version came out, its hardcover had already undergone 27 printings, with sales of over 200,000 copies.
 By 1991, the book had already been translated into 17 languages.

-The Kitchen God's Wife

 Tan's second novel, The Kitchen God's Wife, also focuses on the relationship between an immigrant Chinese mother and her American-born daughter.
 On its writing inspiration, Tan explained, "My mother said, when I started The Kitchen God's Wife, that she liked The Joy Luck Club very much, it's very fictional, but next time, tell my story."
 Tan added that there are many fictionalized parts in the story narration, too.
 Tan, later, referred to this book as the "much more" that she remembered, as mentioned in the dedication page of her first book.
 This novel is significant, as it narrates a historical period of China between the 1930s and 1940s, including Nanjing Massacre.

 G. P. Putnam's Sons released the book in June 1991 and priced the hardcover at US$21.95.